 All-in-all, I’d say these updates are positive.
 Air Canada Rouge passengers will get a better experience, while mainline passengers will also get a better experience thanks to the newly updated cabins on the ex-Rouge aircraft.

-On top of that, Air Canada Express aircraft operated by Jazz will also be getting new cabins starting in 2026, including high speed Wi-Fi.
+On top of that, Air Canada Express aircraft operated by Jazz will also be getting new cabins starting this year, including high speed Wi-Fi.
 Air Canada is putting a huge amount of effort into fleet consistency here, and the pace at which the airline intends to complete all these projects is nothing short of amazing (assuming it can stick to this schedule).

 Here’s how Mark Nasr, Air Canada’s EVP and Chief Operations Officer, describes these updates: